AdobeDocs/marketo.pt-BR/help/marketo/product-docs/demand-generation/social/configuring-social-actions/configure-social-recommend-flow.md

 ## Configurar a mensagem do Facebook {#configure-the-facebook-message}

-1. Configure a mensagem que será exibida nas postagens do Facebook.
+1. Configure a mensagem que será exibida nas publicações do Facebook.

    ![](assets/image2014-9-22-11-3a53-3a21.png)